-Estimated reading time: 7 minutes
+Estimated reading time: 9 minutes

-If you’re lucky enough to have a loquat tree in your backyard, then you know that these delicious little fruits are a true treat.
-Not only do they taste great, but they also have a ton of health benefits.
+If you’re lucky enough to have a loquat tree in your backyard like us, then you know these delicious little fruits are a true treat.
+Ours is a beautiful big, shady tree that adds a lot to our garden.

 Plus, they’re super easy to grow, so even if you’re not a green thumb, you can still enjoy the fruits of your labour (literally).

-Early-season fruiting can beat fruit fly
+Early-season fruits like loquats can beat fruit fly

 Loquats are not too picky when it comes to soil conditions, so they’re a great option for most gardens.